Carpal Tunnel Syndrome: Causes, Diagnosis, and Treatment

 Understanding Carpal Tunnel Syndrome

 The carpal tunnel is a narrow, rigid passageway located in the wrist, composed of bones and ligaments.
 It houses the median nerve and tendons that control finger movement.
-CTS occurs when this tunnel becomes compressed, putting pressure on the median nerve.
+Carpal Tunnel Syndrome occurs when this tunnel becomes compressed, putting pressure on the median nerve [1].
+This pressure may result from inflammation, repetitive motion, trauma, or systemic conditions.
+CTS typically affects the dominant hand and is common in individuals who engage in repetitive wrist movements, such as typing, assembly-line work, or using vibrating tools.

 CTS often begins gradually and may worsen over time if untreated.
 Recognizing early signs can prevent progression and permanent nerve damage.
 Symptoms include:

-• Numbness Or Tingling: Particularly in the thumb, index, middle, and half of the ring finger.
+• Numbness or tingling: Particularly in the thumb, index, middle, and half of the ring finger

-• Pain: Often felt in the wrist, palm, or forearm; can radiate to the shoulder.
+• Pain: Often felt in the wrist, palm, or forearm; can radiate to the shoulder

-• Weakness: Difficulty gripping or holding objects due to thumb muscle atrophy.
+• Weakness: Difficulty gripping or holding objects due to thumb muscle atrophy

-• Nocturnal Symptoms: Symptoms commonly worsen at night, disturbing sleep.
+• Nocturnal symptoms: Symptoms commonly worsen at night, disturbing sleep

-• Clumsiness: Dropping objects or a feeling of hand weakness.
+• Clumsiness: Dropping objects or a feeling of hand weakness

 Schedule Your Consult